FixMyBerlin/atlas-app/scripts/MapboxStyles/README.md

 1. Publish the style in Mapbox Studio (only then the API output is updated).
 1. Run `npm run updateStyles`.
    - We use [Bun](https://bun.sh/docs/installation) to run this script.
-   - This way we are not bound to the settings in our tsconfig.json like a target that supports top level await.
-     But we can also import npm packages in our scripts that are not part of the package.json which keeps the main app clean.
 1. Check the generated files and update the `mapData` if needed.
    Including the source-attribute (see below).